“Cool, Cape and very More-ish apartments in a quiet cul-de-sac in one of the city's hippest downtown areas”

 - Wine tasting

-More Quarters is a great option for families who want to stay in Cape Town - luxurious, relaxed and in the centre of things.
-Visit the excellent site Cape Town Kids for ideas on family-friendly fun in the city.
+More Quarters is luxurious, relaxed and in the centre of things - a great option for families who want to stay in Cape Town.
+Cape Town Kids has excellent ideas for family-friendly fun in the city.

 Family friendly accommodation:

 The Two-Bedroom Apartments are perfect for families of 4.
-Alternatively you can book a pair of interconnecting One-Bedroom Apartments (1 up, 1 down).
+Alternatively you can book a pair of interconnecting One-Bedroom Apartments.
 Of the One-Bedroom Apartments, 2 have a sleeper couch (suitable for up to 2 kids) in their lounge.

 Available on request